ome/omero-guide-python/docs/server_script.rst

     :start-after: # Collect
     :end-before: # Connect

-In order the use the methods implemented above in a proper standalone script:
+In order to use the methods implemented above in a proper standalone script:
 Wrap it all up and call them from ``main``:

 .. literalinclude:: ../scripts/hello_world.py